Financial Tips to Help You Stay at Home

 My first step was brainstorming in the areas we could save money (even if it was just a little bit).
 Small savings in lots of places can really add up!

 Look for where you can pay less Call all the folks you pay bills to.
-See if you can get a lower gas rate, a better deal on cable (or cut it all together), a cheaper cell phone plan (Costco has a counter where they will compare them all), or a deal for bundling your insurance.
+See if you can get a lower gas rate, a better deal on cable (or cut it all together), a cheaper cell phone plan (Costco has a counter where they will compare them all), or a deal for bundling your insurance, and I even learned you can pay rent with a credit card if you follow certain processes.
 You can always save money in these areas.
 The retention folks are your best bet for how low these costs can really be!

 Grocery Shopping Now you can definitely cut coupons, but I currently don’t have time for all the work involved.
 I do try to do the digital ones for the stores where I grocery shop.
 I also try and make our meal plan from what is one sale at the grocery store.
 I make a list and stick to it.
 I often buy the store brand.
 At my store the Buy One Get One deals….you can just by one and get 50% off.
 Also there are lots of options out there to buy in bulk.
 Take advantage of Costco, Sams, Amazon Subscribe & Save, etc. for items like paper towels, toilet paper, garbage bags, detergent, etc.